igorferst/igorferst.github.io/_drafts/nondeterminstic-computation-biology.markdown

-But in contrast to the flamboyance of this metaphor, the way that problems in $$NP$$ are "solved" by NTMs is decidedly uninspired - given an instance of a problem in $$NP$$, an NTM nondeterministically produces a correct solution, then verifies that this solution is correct (see figure 1).
+But in contrast to the flamboyance of this metaphor, the way that problems in $$NP$$ are "solved" by NTMs is decidedly uninspired - given an instance of a problem in $$NP$$, an NTM nondeterministically produces a correct solution, then verifies that this solution is correct (see Figure 1).

 {%
   include figure.html